Disclosure: Our stay at the Hotel Chateau Laurier was complimentary for purposes of review.

 Earlier this month, my family visited Quebec City, Canada.
 In the few times I’ve visited, I’ve stayed both in and out of the walled city – even in the local suburbs of Sainte Foy and Beauport.
-But for my first visit with my children, I knew that we wanted to be near the action.
+But for my first visit to Quebec City with kids, I knew that we wanted to be near the action.
 So, I was happy to find that the tourism department of Quebec had set us up with a fabulous hotel right on the Grande Allee – the Hotel Chateau Laurier.

 Review of the Hotel Chateau Laurier